Carson Kelly Player Props: Diamondbacks vs. Blue Jays

-Saturday, Carson Kelly and the Arizona Diamondbacks take on the Toronto Blue Jays and Chris Bassitt, with the first pitch at 3:07 PM ET.
+Carson Kelly -- 2-for-3 in his most recent game -- will be in action for the Arizona Diamondbacks versus the Toronto Blue Jays, with Yusei Kikuchi on the mound, on July 16 at 1:37 PM ET.

-In his last action (on July 9 against the Pirates) he went 0-for-3.
+In his last appearance, he racked up two hits (going 2-for-3) against the Blue Jays.

 Carson Kelly Game Info & Props vs. the Blue Jays